Rolleron: Function

 The rolleron is a relatively simple and cost-effective stabilizing device.
 The core element of a rolleron is a metal flywheel that is typically positioned at the trailing end of a fin.
-The wheel has notches cut into its circumference; these notches intentionally protrude as to maximise their interaction with the airflow.
+The wheel has notches cut into its circumference; these notches intentionally protrude as to maximize their interaction with the airflow.
 As such, while the missile is in motion through the air, the resulting air current generated causes the rolleron to rotate.
 While spinning, the flywheel resists any lateral forces acting on it, in a manner similar to a gyroscope.
-The benefit of this gyroscopic motion is that it counteracts the missile's undesirable tendency to rotate about its central axis, dynamically stablising its flight.
-In addition to stablising against roll, a similar effect can also be provided for yaw and pitch as well.
+The benefit of this gyroscopic motion is that it counteracts the missile's undesirable tendency to rotate about its central axis, dynamically stabilizing its flight.
+In addition to stabilizing against roll, a similar effect can also be provided for yaw and pitch as well.

+Rollerons are also used on 9M31 and 9M37 surface to air missiles of Strela-1 and Strela-10 air defense systems, with former using wires wound on the flywheel discs to spin them on launch while the latter uses small gas generator to spin the discs shortly before launch.

-It has been assessed to be considerably valuable for missiles requiring a high level of maneuverability, as used in shorter-range dogfights between fighter aircraft.
-One prominent air-to-air missile, the AIM-9 Sidewinder missile, was an early adopter of the rolleron.
-Such devices are present on all four of its rear wings.
-By eliminating roll tendencies, the rolleron makes it considerably easier for a missile carry out its core functions, such as target tracking.
-Furthermore, the rolleron has also become a typical feature on rocket vehicles.
+Rollerons are valuable for missiles requiring a high level of maneuverability, as used in shorter-range dogfights between fighter aircraft.

+An early adopter of the rolleron was the AIM-9 Sidewinder, a prominent air-to-air missile.
+Rollerons are present on all four of its rear wings.
+By eliminating roll tendencies, the rolleron makes it considerably easier for a missile to carry out its core functions, such as target tracking.
+The rolleron has also become a typical feature on rocket vehicles.